LYK-love/LYK-love.github.io/source/_posts/Solution-of-Bellman-Optimality-Equation.md

 [-> See the proof]()

-Note: the proof is only for the matrix-vector form.
-I don't know how to prove for the elementwise form. **//TODO**

 # Solution to the BOE

-The iterative algorithm:

 Due to the contraction property of BOE, the matrix-vector form can be solved by computing following equation iteratively
 $$